 What is Usher Syndrome?

 Usher syndrome is the most common genetic cause of combined deafness and blindness.
-Usher syndrome (USH) is a rare inherited condition - passing from parents to children - that impacts three major senses in the body: vision, hearing, and balance.
+Usher syndrome (USH) is a rare inherited condition - passing from parents to children - that impacts three major senses in the body: hearing, vision, and balance.

 There are three clinical types of Usher syndrome: Type 1 usually causes profound deafness at birth, vestibular (balance) dysfunction, and progressive vision loss due to retinitis pigmentosa; Type 2 usually causes moderate to severe hearing loss at birth and progressive vision loss; Type 3 usually causes later onset progressive hearing loss and progressive vision loss.
 Some individuals with Type 3 also experience balance issues.
 Usher syndrome is estimated to affect at least 25,000 people in the United States and over 400,000 worldwide.